 What Does a Professional Handyman Do?

-People often need home repairs they are not competent enough to do.
-Professional Handymen/Women can assist in repair and replacement using technical trade skills that the average homeowner does not have.
-Drywall projects, painting, plumbing and small electrical projects are all skills the average Handyman can assist with.
-Due to the wide array of tasks a Handyman may be asked to perform, there are differing requirements and responsibilities.
+People often need home repairs they are not competent enough to do themselves.
+Professional handymen/handywomen can assist in repair and replacement using technical trade skills that the average homeowner does not have.
+Drywall projects, painting, plumbing and small electrical projects are all skills the average handyman will assist with.
+Due to the wide array of tasks a handyman may be asked to perform, there are differing requirements and responsibilities.

 - No specific formal educational requirements.